We're now at version 0.3, but we're still in beta, since there has been a a lot of new development with this release.

 Reactive automata are at this stage still experimental.
 Not only they too haven't been tested anywhere enough but unlike their relational counterparts their design is still tentative and in a state of flux, and their implementation more complex.
 They're not expected to come out of beta until after version 1.0.

 The documentation on this website is another work in progress.
 It covers almost all the features of the language, but rational, design guidelines and examples are still incomplete at this stage.
 And there's no documentation for the standard library yet.

 So, again, this is a beta version, don't use it for anything important quite yet.

-After that, for relational automata, the most important new features will be Datalog-like inference rules with memoization, and more powerful update models.
+After 1.0 is released, development will focus again on relational automata, and the most important new features will be Datalog-like inference rules with memoization, and more powerful update models.
 The current update model has clear limitations, but it has a couple of important properties: state transitions are atomic (that is, only the states before and after the transition can be observed, and all intermediate ones are just an implementation detail that is hidden from the developer) and it is amenable to a parallel implementation.
 The new models will preserve these properties, while adding more flexibility and modularity.